cybergarage/foreman-cc/doc/building_and_testing.md

 brew install foreman-cc
 ```

-Please check the following document if you want to know about the our original site for [Homebrew](https://brew.sh/) in more detail.
+Please check the following site if you want to know about the our original site for [Homebrew](https://brew.sh/) in more detail.

 - [nosql/homebrew](https://github.com/cybergarage/homebrew)